arielchen07/City-Builder/README.md

 When the user decides to conclude their game session and exit, they can click on the logout button located in the top right corner of the screen.
 Exiting the game at this point ensures that their progress on the game map and changes in the inventory are saved.
 Following logout, the user will be redirected to the login page, where they can log in again to resume playing.
 ## Development requirements
-What are the technical requirements for a developer to set up on their machine or server (e.g. OS, libraries, etc.)?
-Briefly describe instructions for setting up and running the application.
-You should address this part like how one would expect a README doc of real-world deployed application would be.
-You can see this example to get started.

 For Developers, we suggest to use the local server, so that it’s easier to access the log information.
 If one chooses to use the remote server for development, one can access by going to the Render website, https://render.com/ .
 And login with email: ruiting.chen.soc@gmai.com and password: 1234567890.
 The deployed server is at unity-game-server.